awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPITablesExample.md

 # Example: Create, Update, Delete, and List Tables Using the AWS SDK for Java Document API<a name="JavaDocumentAPITablesExample"></a>

-The following code sample uses the AWS SDK for Java Document API to create, update, and delete a table \(ExampleTable\)\.
+The following code example uses the AWS SDK for Java Document API to create, update, and delete an Amazon DynamoDB table \(`ExampleTable`\)\.
 As part of the table update, it increases the provisioned throughput values\.
 The example also lists all the tables in your account and gets the description of a specific table\.
 For step\-by\-step instructions to run the following example, see [Java Code Examples](CodeSamples.Java.md)\.

 ```
 /**